 Great for: Oily hair types or anyone who uses a lot of products near the scalp.
-Large proportion of natural ingredients.
-Really effective at cleaning scalp without drying it out.
-Free from parabens, pthalates, sulphates and silicones.
+A large proportion of natural ingredients.
+Really effective at cleaning the scalp without drying it out.
+Free from parabens, phthalates, sulphates and silicones.
 Cruelty-free.

 Not-so-great for: Very sensitive skin types, who may find the peppermint oil here irritating.
 Also, those with dermatological conditions like eczema or dermatitis on the scalp should speak to their doctor before using.